TenOs/gousto-backend-challenge/README.markdown

 have build a docker image and write some integrations tests to make sure that all the components were able to communicate with each other.

+* Re-Finally, before sending the completed challenge I've just realised that I was supposed to put it on GitHub, so I only have an init commit, and the most recent one to edit this file.
+I'm sorry you can't have a full proper history of all the changes.

 ### Impressions